 Half in Ten Anti-Poverty Campaign Internship

-The Half in Ten campaign aims to reduce poverty by 50 percent in the next 10 years by bringing together three organizations with the experience, knowledge, and resources to make that goal a reality: The Center for American Progress Action Fund, the Coalition on Human Needs, and the Leadership Conference on Civil Rights have teamed up in this multi-year effort to update the public’s perception of poverty and change the course of federal, state, and local governing by encouraging policies that promote decent work, provide opportunity for all, ensure economic security, and help Americans build wealth over their lifetimes.
+The Half in Ten campaign aims to reduce poverty by 50 percent in the next 10 years.
+The Center for American Progress Action Fund, the Coalition on Human Needs, and the Leadership Conference on Civil Rights have teamed up in this multiyear effort to update the public’s perception of poverty and change the course of federal, state, and local governing by encouraging policies that promote decent work, provide opportunity for all, ensure economic security, and help Americans build wealth.

-The Half in Ten intern will work with the campaign manager, the three convening organizations and additional allies to drive the campaign forward.
+The Half in Ten interns work with the campaign manager, the three convening organizations, and additional allies to drive the campaign forward.

-- Help to plan a series of events to bring policymakers, policy experts, grassroots community members, service providers, and grassroots leaders together around antipoverty goals and in order to advance specific policies.
+- Help plan a series of events to bring policymakers, policy experts, grassroots community members, service providers, and grassroots leaders together around anti-poverty goals and in order to advance specific policies.

 - Develop a strategy to engage student groups and young professionals in the Half in Ten campaign.

-- Assemble the Half in Ten monthly newsletter to be sent to thousands of activists and supporters across the country.
+- Assemble the Half in Ten monthly newsletter that is sent to thousands of activists and supporters across the country.

-- Support the campaign in its new media and web strategy, including producing content for the Half in Ten website and growing our presence on Twitter and Facebook.
+- Support the campaign in its new media and web strategy, including producing content for the Half in Ten website and growing the campaign’s presence on Twitter and Facebook.